Germany approves merger of tank maker KMW with French Nexter

 State-controlled Nexter Systems and privately held Krauss-Maffei Wegmann GmbH & Co KG have been in exclusive tie-up talks for more than a year and sealed their merger in July.

-The deal will combine the Leclerc and Leopard tank brands in what could be a blueprint for more European defense consolidation.
+The deal will combine the Leclerc and Leopard tank brands in what could be a blueprint for more European defence consolidation.
+(Reporting by Michael Nienaber; Editing by Joseph Nasr)